 It became the biggest airline in the world after World War II, since it was easier to traverse the Soviet Union and the Warsaw Pact countries by plane than by any other means.
 It had some amazing accomplishments of its own, like operating the first successful jet aircraft and flying the Soviet equivalent of the Concorde.
-Today, it’s a very different beast that flies 55 million people a year.
+Today, it’s a very different beast than flies 55 million people a year.

 3. Quantas – 1920

 Queensland and Northern Territory Aerial Services – or Quantas – had its inception in great need to reach people in sparsely populated parts of Australia.
-Its first plane was the Avro 504 biplane, which predated WWI, but was the most produced plane in the era (about 10,000 built) and stayed in production till 1940s.
+Its first plane was the Avro 504 biplane, which predated WWI, but was the most produced plane in the era (about 10,000 built) and stayed in production till the 1940s.
 It also seated one pilot and one passenger.
 I imagine flight delays those days were really awkward.

-‘Strayans nationalized after World War II, privatized it in the 90s (I blame “end of history” ideas floating at the time), and Quantas still considered to be antipodean flag carrier.
+‘Strayans nationalized after World War II, privatized it in the 90s (I blame “end of history” ideas floating at the time), and Quantas still considered to be an antipodean flag carrier.
 The famous kangaroo logo appeared in 1943!

 2. Avianca – 1919

 Sociedad Colombo Alemana de Transportes Aéreos – shortened to SCANDTA – was established by German immigrants in Colombia, which makes the inception of this airline probably the weirdest one on the list.
-It was the first airline in Americas and it operated until WWII, when it merged with the Colombian flag carrier and became Avianca.
+It was the first airline in the Americas and it operated until WWII when it merged with the Colombian flag carrier and became Avianca.

 It ate up a few other airlines along the way and is now operating a fleet of 173.
-It’s one of the biggest carriers in Latin Americas and its network covers most of the continent.
+It’s one of the biggest carriers in the Latin Americas and its network covers most of the continent.

 1. KLM – 1919